immersivecognition/unity-experiment-framework/README.md

 ![Unity Experiment Framework](media/banner.png)

 # UXF - Unity Experiment Framework
 A set of C# scripts which simplifies management of human-based experiments developed in Unity.
-This is the development project, if you want to download the package, see [Releases](https://github.com/jackbrookes/unity-experiment-manager/releases).
+This is the development project, if you want to download the package, see [Releases](https://github.com/jackbrookes/unity-experiment-framework/releases).

+## Get started

+Import the latest ```.unitypackage``` [release](https://github.com/jackbrookes/unity-experiment-framework/releases) to your existing Unity project.

+Note: Users must change API Compatibility Level to .NET 2.0 in Unity player settings.

 ## Features